lara-vel-dev/backend-with-golang/the-basics/02-variables-and-data-types/README.md

 ## Things you should know before declaring variables in Go
 - In Go, variables are explicitly declared and used by the compiler.
+- A variable's name must start with a letter and may contain letters, numbers or underscore symbol.
+- We use cammelCase convention.
+  >[!NOTE]
+  > Cammel case is a style for writing compound words in which the first letter of each new word or phrase is capitalized, for example `var lastName string` .
 - `var` or `const` declares 1 or more variables.
 ### Example
   ``` GO